JonParton/Nextjs_ASWA_Starter/README.md

 I'm only at the start of my React / Next.js journey so I'm sure there are loads of things that could be improved here, especially how I have done some of the react pages!
 Please raise issues, a pull request or drop me a note to suggest improvements here - I won't be offended!

-If you do contribute to this repository be sure to add your "Manual" / "Profile" to the CSR Example.
-The avatars are Bitmoji's and the data is stored in a JSON file in the API folder.
+If you do contribute to this repository be sure to add your "Manual" / "Profile" to the [CSR Example Page](https://NextjsASWAexample.co.uk/CSRExample).
+The avatars are [Bitmoji's](https://www.bitmoji.com/) and the data is stored in a JSON file in the API folder.
 Submit as part of your PR!

 ## A few notes on Azure Static Web Apps

 Azure Static Web Apps are Microsoft's new service to host Static Web applications with the minimal of fuss (Automagical CI/CD, SSL Certificate by default, zero effort hosting).
 It works with a plethora of frameworks (As displayed in the [Dynamic Route Prerendering](https://NextjsASWAExample.co.uk/DeployableFramework/PreRenderedDynamicRoutesExample) section of the Example App!) but as it is still in preview there are a few limitations to bear in mind.

 - Currently you can only register a top level custom domain to work with them, not sub domains.
-  - Also you can only one of register `xxx.co.blah` or `www.xxx.co.blah`
+  - Also you can only register one of `xxxxxx.co.blah` or `www.xxxxxx.co.blah`
 - There is an element of limited authentication that can be switched on for defined routes in the azure portal but at the moment this is limited to only 25 users.
 This will sorely limit it's use to be predominantly for open facing web sites.
 Probably by design while in preview!

 ## Dependencies